rl-institut/SimBA/docs/source/modes.rst

    * - run_only_neg
      - False
      - [True, False]
-     - Should all rotations be rebased or can rotations which stay above the soc threshold be skipped?
+     - Should all rotations be rebased or can rotations which stay above the SoC threshold be skipped?
    * - run_only_oppb
      - False
      - [True, False]